dylanmeca/dylanmeca.github.io/_posts/2021-07-05-labsecurity.md

 As the developer of the labsecurity software, I am not responsible if you use this software for illegal purposes this software was created in order to find vulnerabilities within a specific system or software both common server or a pc, to report it and try to improve the software and that way that vulnerability will not exist, this software is also used for educational purposes with which to teach how a hacker accesses information that he should not have, and how to prevent it.

-## Privacy Policy

-Our privacy policy can be found [here](https://dylan14567.github.io/politica-de-privacidad)

 ## Terms and conditions of use

 #### Relevant Information